Key takeaways:

 Washington

-Electricians will need to obtain a license in order to work in Washington.
+Electricians need a license to work in Washington.
 Licenses are issued by the Washington State Department of Labor and Industries.

-To gain a journeyman license, applicants must have 8,000 hours of on-the-job experience as well as 96 hours of classroom training.
+To obtain a journeyman license, applicants must have 8,000 hours of on-the-job experience and 96 hours of classroom training.
 Applicants must also pass a licensing exam.

-To get a master license or electrical administrator license, applicants must work as a licensed journeyman for four years and take a licensing exam.
+To obtain a master license or an electrical administrator license, applicants must work as a licensed journeyman for 4 years and pass a licensing exam.

-To gain an electrical contractor license, applicants must have a master electrician or electrical administrator license and submit proof of $4,000 in an electrical contractor’s surety bond.
+To obtain an electrical contractor license, applicants must hold a master electrician or electrical administrator license and submit proof of a $4,000 electrical contractor’s surety bond.

 West Virginia

-To gain a journeyman license, applicants must either show proof of completion of an apprenticeship program, have 8,000 hours of above-ground electrical work experience, or complete 1,080 hours of a vocational course.
+- To gain a journeyman license, applicants must either show proof of completion of an apprenticeship program, have one year or 2,000 hours of above-ground electrical work experience, or complete 1,080 hours of a vocational course.
 Applicants must also pass a licensing exam.

-To get a specialty electrical license, applicants must complete 4,000 hours of electrical work in one of the following categories; HVAC, electric sign, single-family dwelling, elevator, or low voltage.
+- To get a specialty electrical license, applicants must complete one year or 2,000 hours of electrical work in one of the following categories: HVAC, electric sign, single-family dwelling, elevator, or low voltage.

-To receive a master license, applicants must have 10,000 hours of above-ground electrical work in residential, commercial, and industrial projects.
+- To receive a master license, applicants must have two years or 4,000 hours of above-ground electrical work in residential, commercial, and industrial projects.
 Applicants must also pass a licensing exam.

 Wisconsin

-In Wisconsin, electricians must receive their license to perform any electrical work.
+In Wisconsin, electricians must receive a license to perform any electrical work.
 Licenses are provided by the Wisconsin Department of Safety and Professional Services.

-To receive a master license, applicants must have either one year of work experience as a licensed journeyman, a bachelor’s degree in electrical engineering, or 10,000 hours of electrical work experience for those without a journeyman license.
+To receive a master license, applicants must have either one year of work experience as a licensed journeyman, a bachelor’s degree in electrical engineering, 10,000 hours of electrical work experience for those without a journeyman license, or at least 1,000 hours of work experience every year for the last seven years.
 Applicants must also pass a licensing exam.

 Wyoming

-Electricians must receive their license to perform any electrical work in Wyoming.
+Electricians must hold a license to perform electrical work in Wyoming.
 Licenses are issued by the Wyoming Department of Fire Prevention and Electrical Safety.

-To get a journeyman license, applicants must either show proof of completion of an apprenticeship program or have 8,000 hours of work experience.
+To get a journeyman license, applicants must either show proof of completion of an apprenticeship program or have 8,000 hours of work experience with 576 hours of classroom training.
 Applicants must also pass a licensing exam.

-To receive a master license, applicants must have 16,000 hours of electrical work experience, with at least 4,000 hours working as a licensed journeyman.
+To receive a master license, applicants must have 16,000 hours of electrical work experience, including at least 4,000 hours as a licensed journeyman, and 576 hours of classroom training.
 Applicants must also pass a licensing exam.

 How long does it take to become a licensed electrician?